KhakiSuitValentino/BurgundySequencer/readme.md

 <h3> Installation Instructions: </h3>

-<p> 1) Fork and clone this repository. </br> 2) Follow the instructions <a href="https://cs.hofstra.edu/docs/pages/guides/InstallingPygame.html">here to install PyGame.</a> </br> 3) In your command line/terminal, run <code>python3 main.py</code> to begin.
+<p> 1) Fork and clone this repository. </br> 2) <a href="https://cs.hofstra.edu/docs/pages/guides/InstallingPygame.html">Follow the instructions here to install PyGame.</a> </br> 3) In your command line/terminal, run <code>python3 main.py</code> to begin.
 Alternatively, open in VSCode or another IDE program and run it from there.

 <h3> Description: </h3>
 <p> The Burgundy Sequencer is a music application that allows users to create rhythmic sequences.
 Users interact with a grid-based system to "code" rhythms for one-shot samples of audio to play in a loop.
 Players can create drum sequences, musical arpeggios, or other pieces of music.</p>